mjdamgaard/UP-Web-Project/README_longer_version.md

 sets of these "bots" will then be maintained via continuous scheduled events that update the ratings according to recent user inputs.

-### Terms
+### Enities

-'Terms' refers to the semantic units of the system, including the relations and predicates, and even including the users themselves since each new user of the SDB will get their own Term representing them.
-All Terms have a unique ID, first of all, and are defined by two fields: an ID of a so-called 'Context,'' which are themselves a kind of Terms, and then a 'defining string.'
+'Enities' refers to the semantic units of the system, including the relations and predicates, and even including the users themselves since each new user of the SDB will get their own entity representing them.
+All entities have a unique ID, first of all, and are defined by two fields: an ID of a 'template,' which are themselves a kind of entity, and then a 'defining string.'
-The Context defines, typically via a template, how the defining string is to be interpreted semantically.
-An example of such a template could be: "Movie:
+The template defines how the defining string is to be interpreted semantically.
-\<Title\>, \<Year\>", and an example of a Term that defines an instance of this template could be one that had "The Lord of the Rings: The Fellowship of the Ring|2001" as its defining string.
+An example of such a template could be: "Movie: \<Title\>, \<Year\>", and an example of an entity that defines an instance of this template could be one that had "The Lord of the Rings: The Fellowship of the Ring|2001" as its defining string.
 Note that '|' is thus used as a delimiter for dividing a defining string up into several parts.

-To give another example, let us say this "Movie: \<Title\>, \<Year\>" + "The Lord of the Rings: The Fellowship of the Ring|2001" Term is given the ID of 28 in the SDB.
-Take then the following template: "is an important/useful instance of the \<Noun phrase\> of \<Term\>", which can be used to construct predicates from just a noun phrase and any given object term.
-If we then want to construct the statement that Peter Jackson is the director of this Movie, we can first of all create the desired predicate by defining a Term of this template Context and with "Director|\#28" as its defining string.
-Here "\#28" will then be interpreted as the Term with ID = 28, giving us the exactly the predicate we wanted (only formulated a bit differently: "is an important/useful instance of the *Director* of *Movie: The Lord of the Rings: The Fellowship of* *the Ring, 2001*").
+To give another example, let us say this "Movie: \<Title\>, \<Year\>" + "The Lord of the Rings: The Fellowship of the Ring|2001" entity is given the ID of 28 in the SDB.
+Take then the following template: "is an important/useful instance of the \<Noun phrase\> of \<Entity\>", which can be used to construct predicates from just a noun phrase and any given object entity.
+If we then want to construct the statement that Peter Jackson is the director of this Movie, we can first of all create the desired predicate by defining a entity of this template and with "Director|\#28" as its defining string.
+Here "\#28" will then be interpreted as the entity with ID = 28, giving us the exactly the predicate we wanted (only formulated a bit differently: "is an important/useful instance of the *Director* of *Movie: The Lord of the Rings: The Fellowship of* *the Ring, 2001*").
-And with another Term defining Peter Jackson (the right one), we can then create the desired statement.
+And with another entity defining Peter Jackson (the right one), we can then create the desired statement.

-An additional syntactic feature of these template Contexts that is then also worth mentioning is that parts of the template can be emphasized by wrapping them in curly brackets.
+An additional syntactic feature of these templates that is then also worth mentioning is that parts of the template can be emphasized by wrapping them in curly brackets.
 For instance we could wrap \<Title\> in the movie template from before, giving us "Movie: {\<Title\>}, \<Year\>".
-This then tells any application that runs on top of the SDB that the "\<Title\>" part is the important part to print out when referencing the Term, whereas the rest of the template instance can be considered as "clarifying details."
+This then tells any application that runs on top of the SDB that the "\<Title\>" part is the important part to print out when referencing the entity, whereas the rest of the template instance can be considered as "clarifying details."
 So instead of "Movie: The Lord of the Rings: The Fellowship of the Ring, 2001", if we take the same example, the application can instead just print out "The Lord of the